The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 • 1X points on all other purchases

-Whether you like to dine out or cook for yourself, purchases in these categories will earn quadruple points per dollar spent, which is a generous return.
+If you like to dine out, purchases in these categories will earn 4X points per dollar spent, which is a generous return.
+Paired with the 4X points on U.S. supermarket spending, this card is built with foodies in mind.

-The fact that you can earn 4X points on restaurants worldwide instead of limiting you solely to the U.S. also elevates the rewards earning potential on this card.
+The fact that you can earn 4X points on restaurants worldwide instead of being limited to the U.S. elevates the rewards earning potential of this card, particularly for frequent travelers.

 travel and dining